Delicious Purple Leaves Merlot Redbud

 The flower display can last for weeks long for you to enjoy.
 Think of it!
 Weeks of blooms to welcome spring.
 Early butterflies really appreciate this native nectar source.

 Following this intense bloom, brilliant red leaf buds start to unfold from within the flowers.
 You'll be entranced watching this show each year.
-The tiny leaves grow into deep, shiny, leathery looking purple colored, heart-shaped leaves.
+Tiny new foliage grows into shiny, leathery, purple, heart-shaped leaves.

-Rich, wine-red dark foliage emerge and hold their color all season long - even in low humidity.
+Rich, wine-red foliage emerges and hold its color all season long - even in low humidity.
 They will not burn along their margin edges in areas with higher soil pH.

 The reason this improved hybrid tree is so durable is due to its parentage.
 Developed at North Carolina State University, 'Merlot' is a hybrid of 'Texas White' Texas Redbud (Cercis canadensis var. texensis) and 'Forest Pansy' (Cercis canadensis).